ItsTauTvyDas/WindowsTaskbarHider/README.md

 ExceptionalWindows =
 ```

+## Issues
+- Settings and other similar apps that uses ApplicationFrameHost.exe don't get detected (it's buggy)
+- Not every context menu popup from taskbar is supported (taskbar can still disappear)
+- Sometimes debug table can show random symbols (encoding issue), just update again if that happens

 ## TODO
-- [ ] Settings and other similar apps that uses ApplicationFrameHost.exe don't get detected
+- [ ] Find a way to fix issue with ApplicationFrameHost.exe
 - [ ] Show taskbar when any context menu from taskbar is opened (kinda works already but not for all popups)

 ## Building